Lupin Seed (Green Manure)

 Q. Could you tell me which species of lupin seed you are selling?

-Q. I was wondering are these lupins the same ones fed to horses.
+Q. Are these lupins the same ones fed to horses?

 A. According to our supplier, these lupins are the same type fed to horses.